 For purposes of an audit or evaluation by a federal or State-supported education program, and to comply with federal requirements related to such a program.
 The receiving entity must be a State or educational authority or another entity allowed by the Family Educational Rights and Privacy Act (FERPA), or must be an authorized representative of such an entity.

 For each new audit, evaluation, or enforcement effort, the School shall enter into a written agreement when designating anyone other than its employee as its authorized representative.
-The School shall be responsible for using reasonable methods to ensure, to the greatest extent practicable, that the authorized representative
+The School shall be responsible for using reasonable methods to ensure, to the greatest extent practicable, that the authorized representative:

 Uses the personal information only for the authorized purpose;